'

 How much does a guest speaker cost?

-If you know how much you can afford then this will narrow down the list of potential speakers.
+If you know how much you can afford, this will narrow down the list of potential speakers.
 When you enter into discussions, it’s important to be clear on exactly what you are paying for and when it will be paid.
-Some guest speakers will expect travel and accommodation to be provided on top of their fee.
+Some guest speakers will expect travel and accommodation to be provided on top of their fees.

 Finding the ideal guest speakers for your event

-Use databases like BlueNod to find influencers from social media
+• Databases like Collabstr to find influencers from social media

 Choosing the Right Guest Speaker Checklist